 - facilitates cross-country macroeconomic adjustment within the euro area;

-- creates room for real wage cuts that may be needed under certain circumstances to mitigate downward nominal wage rigidities that might otherwise prevent a swift recovery from adverse macroeconomic shocks; and
+- creates room for real wage cuts that may be needed because of downward nominal wage rigidities in order to enable a swift recovery from adverse macroeconomic shocks; and

 - provides a safety margin against the risk of deflation, should errors in inflation measurement lead to an overestimation of actual price developments.

-The Eurosystem’s monetary policy is focused on the entire euro area.
-Hence, its assessment of price stability is based on price developments in the euro area as a whole – not price developments in individual euro area countries.
+The Eurosystem’s monetary policy focuses on the entire euro area.
+Hence, its assessment of price stability is based on price developments in the euro area as a whole – not on price developments in individual euro area countries.

-The Eurosystem’s definition of price stability is tied to the Harmonised Index of Consumer Prices (HICP) for the euro area.
+The Eurosystem’s definition of price stability is tied to the Harmonised Index of Consumer Prices (HICP).
+HICP inflation means the year-on-year percentage change in the HICP.
+It is a measure of changes in the prices of goods and services consumed by households.
 This index has been harmonized across the euro area.

-According to the ECB’s Governing Council, its price stability target is to be understood as symmetric, meaning that negative and positive deviations of inflation from the target are equally undesirable.
+According to the Governing Council of the ECB, its price stability target is to be understood as symmetric, meaning that negative and positive deviations of inflation from the target are equally undesirable.

 The transmission of monetary policy impulses to the real economy, and the price level in particular, takes a considerable amount of time.
 Monetary policy cannot influence the inflation rate over the short term.
-For this reason, medium-term orientation is an important element of the definition of price stability.
+This is why medium-term orientation is important in defining price stability.